top of page

 Prerequisites:

-Very good level of hill fitness and experience of repeated ascent and descent.
+You'll need a good level of general hill fitness with experience of repeated ascent and descent.
+Being comfortable on a bike is essential.

 Cost: